domRiddle/ASF/FAQ.md

 ***

-**Q:** ASF doesn't detect game `X` as available for farming, yet I know it includes Steam trading cards!
+### ASF doesn't detect game `X` as available for farming, yet I know it includes Steam trading cards!

-**A:** There are two main reasons here.
+There are two main reasons here.
 First and most obvious reason is the fact that you're referring to **Steam store** where given game is announced as card drops enabled game.
 This is **wrong** assumption, as it simply states that the game **has** card drops included, but not necessarily this function for that game is **enabled** right away.
 You can read more about this in **[official announcement](https://steamcommunity.com/games/593110/announcements/detail/1954971077935370845)**.

 In short, card drops icon in Steam store doesn't mean anything, check your **[badge pages](https://steamcommunity.com/my/badges)** for confirmation whether a game has card drops enabled or not - this is also what ASF is doing.
 If your game doesn't appear on the list as a game with cards possible to drop, then this game is **not** possible to idle, regardless of reason.